Student Opportunities

 Rubric for the Improv Showcase

-Colorado Individual Events and the National Thespys are an educational program that offers conference delegates the opportunity to receive constructive feedback on prepared theatrical material and technical designs.
+Colorado offers the National Thespys programming, an educational program that offers conference delegates the opportunity to receive constructive feedback on prepared theatrical material and technical designs.
 The goal for participating students is to receive feedback from industry professionals on their skills, strengths, and weaknesses to grow as theatre artists and individuals.
 The events culminate in the selection of a showcase cast of selected outstanding entries.
-The Thespy showcase will be cast with representatives of the highest quality performances, and not all categories may be represented.
+The Thespys showcase will be cast with representatives of the highest quality performances, and not all categories may be represented.
 All participants in the Colorado Thespys must be registered attendees for the conference.

-The eligibility requirements and rules regarding Thespys at the national level are provided below.
-Colorado follows the same rules with some exceptions:
+The eligibility requirements and rules regarding Thespys are provided below.
+Colorado follows National guidelines with some exceptions:

-Individual Events are filled on a first-come-first-serve basis.
+Thespys are filled on a first-come-first-serve basis.
 At our in-person conference we are limited by space, time restraints, and adjudicators.
 Troupe Directors are encouraged to register early for these events.
-There are no waiting lists for Thespys.
+Waiting lists for Thespys exist in the troupe director registration portal.

-Please carefully review all the guidelines for Individual Events/Thespys for Colorado (with special attention to Technical Theatre Thespys and Film Thespys) before registering.
+Please carefully review all the guidelines for Individual Events/Thespys for Colorado (with special attention to Technical Theatre Thespys, Film, and Playwriting Thespys) before registering.
 Failing to comply with event rules and regulations will not result in financial reimbursement.

 Colorado Thespy Guidelines